Eyad8009/pdsnd_github/README.md

+Date created
 Jan 1st 2021

+Project Title
 Bike Share Dataset Analysis

+Description
-A program for any user to interact with to pull information and insights from the Bike Share Dataset
+ program for any user to interact with to pull information and insights from the Bike Share Dataset

-Any changes are welcomed to this project , pull requests will be reviewed quickly
+Files used
+bikeshare.py and its csv files

+Credits
+It's important to give proper credit.
+Add links to any repo that inspired you or blogposts you consulted.